Senne Lammens transfer news: Manchester United agree £18.2m deal to sign goalkeeper from Royal Antwerp

 As it stands, United are expected to move forward with four goalkeepers, adding Lammens to their current group of Altay Bayindir, Andre Onana and Tom Heaton.

-However, the windows in Turkey and Saudi Arabia are open until the 11th and 10th of September, respectively.
+However, the windows in Turkey and Saudi Arabia are open until September 11 and 10, respectively.

 Head coach Ruben Amorim had previously said he was happy with his goalkeeping department, despite several high-profile errors from Onana and Bayindir across the early stages of the season.